top of page

 Image by Owene73 (original from inaturalist.org)

-An Afrotropical genus containing 16 species, 10 of which are recorded in Uganda but only four so far recorded at Semuliki: P. pelarga, P. actia, P. antilope and P. tugela.
+Genus Precis.
+An Afrotropical genus containing 16 species, 10 of which are recorded in Uganda but only four so far recorded at Semuliki: Precis pelarga, P. actia, P. antilope and P. tugela.
 This genus is considerably under-represented at Semuliki, where in comparison, within the Ituri Forest and the DRC Semliki Valley nine species have been recorded.
-With large variations in seasonal forms and species intergrades, this can sometimes make it a difficult genus to identify specimens.
-Thanks to Mark Williams for identification clarification.
+With large variations in seasonal forms and species intergrades, this can sometimes make it a difficult genus to identify species.

 Precis pelarga.jpeg